alexander-lakocy/truck-tracker/README.md

 ## Description
 A basic tool for creating, moving, and tracking company drivers and trucks.

+This project runs on PostgreSQL, Express, React, and Node (PERN).

 ## Installation
 1. Clone the repository
 2. Install `Node.js` and `PostgreSQL`